indieweb/wordpress-micropub/readme.txt

 To configure PHPUnit

 1. Install and start MySQL.
 (You may already have it.)
-1. Run `./bin/install-wp-tests.sh wordpress_micropub_test root '' localhost` to download WordPress and [its unit test library](https://develop.svn.wordpress.org/trunk/tests/phpunit/), into `/tmp` and `./temp` by default, and create a MySQL db to test against.
+1. Run `./bin/install-wp-tests.sh wordpress_micropub_test root '' localhost` to download WordPress and [its unit test library](https://develop.svn.wordpress.org/trunk/tests/phpunit/), into your systems tmp directory by default, and create a MySQL db to test against.
 [Background here](http://wp-cli.org/docs/plugin-unit-tests/).
 Feel free to use a MySQL user other than `root`.
 You can set the `WP_CORE_DIR` and `WP_TESTS_DIR` environment variables to change where WordPress and its test library are installed.
 For example, I put them both in the repo dir.
 1. Open `wordpress-tests-lib/wp-tests-config.php` and add a slash to the end of the ABSPATH value.
 No clue why it leaves off the slash; it doesn't work without it.
 1. Run `phpunit` in the repo root dir.
 If you set `WP_CORE_DIR` and `WP_TESTS_DIR` above, you'll need to set them for this too.
 You should see output like this: